EstebanForero/parcial-1/README.md

 kubectl apply -f environments/prod/application-prod.yaml
 ```

 ArgoCD will now take over.
+You will see `pedido-app-dev` and `pedido-app-prod` appear in the ArgoCD UI.
 Any changes you commit and push to the `development` or `master` branches of the repository will be automatically synchronized to your cluster.

 ## DNS Configuration